xiechf974/rfc3535-20years-later/draft-boucadair-nmop-rfc3535-20years-later.md

 NEW-OPS-REQ-CLIENT-TOOLS:
 : Focus on tooling is needed, especially on the client side.

+### Skills {#sec-skills}

+The IETF is not the expert community in data engineering.
+The experts are in the data industry.
+Without them, integration in data processing chains like Data Mesh is going to be a challenge.

+NEW-OPS-REQ-BRIDGE:
+: Create an eco-system where data and networking engineers can collaborate.

 ## New Service Approaches {#sec-new}

 The virtualization trend have made posible to dynamically instantiate Service Functions (SFs) in distributed compute facilities in the form of virtual machines or containers, as micro-services.
 The instantiation of the SFs is governed by cloud management systems, as it is the connectivity among the different instances or micro-services.
 That connectivity is typically realized by using overlay mechanisms, without any further interaction with the network.
 However, this appraoch seems to be insuficient for future services demanding stringent requirements in terms of SLOs.